More than 350 new positive Covid results in Mansfield and Ashfield in just a day

 The number of Covid cases across Mansfield and Ashfield has increased by 359 in the last day, official figures show.

-A total of 26,785 people had been confirmed as testing positive for Covid-19 in Mansfield when the UK coronavirus daily dashboard was updated on Friday, January 14, up 180 from 26,605 on Tuesday.
+A total of 31,666 people had been confirmed as testing positive for Covid-19 in Ashfield when the UK coronavirus daily dashboard was updated on Thursday, January 20, up 172 from 31,494 on Wednesday.

-Changes to testing rules mean that from January 11, people with a positive lateral flow test need to report their result and self-isolate, but do not need to take a confirmatory PCR test unless they develop symptoms.
+People with a positive lateral flow test no longer need to take a follow-up PCR test to confirm the result unless they have coronavirus symptoms.

-The dashboard shows three people died in Ashfield and one in Mansfield and Newark & Sherwood, taking the death tolls to 380 and 348 respectively.
+The dashboard shows one person died on both Ashfield and Bolsover, taking the death tolls to 385 and 232 respectively.

-The deaths toll in Newark & Sherwood and Bolsover remain unchanged at 255 people and 230 respectively.
+The death tolls in Mansfield and Newark & Sherwood remain unchanged at 352 and 261 people respectively.

 The figures include anyone who died within 28 days of a positive Covid test result.